Aliases for LAT Gene

 GeneCards Summary for LAT Gene

 LAT (Linker For Activation Of T-Cells) is a Protein Coding gene.
-Diseases associated with LAT include cranial nerve palsy and arthus reaction.
+Diseases associated with LAT include cranial nerve palsy.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.

 UniProtKB/Swiss-Prot for LAT Gene